kyzer028/spring-boot-rest-api/README.md

 This is a simple Java REST API based on Spring framework that answers to the prerequisite given by Alexander.

+Action services implementations are defined in `service` package under each entity name :
+- event
+- fact
+- observation

+A new Actions ervice implementation of interface `ActionService` can be added in the desired package and will be executed without modifying business logic.

 ## 1. Developpement

 Requirements :